rickellis/Astro/README.md

 In other words, 60˚ becomes 240˚.
 Or 120˚ becomes 300˚.

-    A.Util.invertDegree(180)
+    var inv = A.Util.invertDegree(180)

-    //  Takes one argument:
+Takes one argument:

-    //      Integer: The value in degrees you wish to flip
+    Integer: The value in degrees you wish to flip

-    //
-    //  Returns an integer in degrees
+Returns an integer in degrees

 ---

 ### Number with Commas

-    A.Util.numberWithCommas(456254256)
+    var n = A.Util.numberWithCommas(456254256)

-    // Becomes 456,254,256
+ Becomes 456,254,256

-    //  Takes one argument:
+Takes one argument:

-    //      Integer: The value in degrees you wish to format
+    Integer: The value in degrees you wish to format

-    //
-    //  Returns a number
+Returns a number

 ---

 ## License